-DESCRIPTION SCHEDULE STATUS AS OF 6/26/2018 POSITIVE IMPACTS OR EFFECTS QUANTIFIABLE BENEFIT RATIONALE FOR ODOR MITIGATION MEASURE LANDFI LL GAS MANAGEMENT LFG1 Phase 1 installation of new and replacement vertical gas extraction wells and slope collectors: 23 new and replacement vertical gas wells April - May 2016 Complete Increased gas collection 4,100 linear feet (LF) of slope collectors September - October 2016 Complete Increased gas collection Approximate increase in gas flow = 963 SCFM @ 50% CH4 (total for both new gas wells and slope collectors) Phase 1 new and replacement vertical gas wells installed in areas where gas well monitoring data and surface emission monitoring indicated either (1) inefficient collection of LFG, or (2) surface emissions exceeding SCAQMD Rule 1150.1 requirements.
+RATIONALE FOR ODOR MITIGATION MEASURE Phase 1 new and replacement vertical gas wells installed in areas where gas well monitoring data and surface emission monitoring indicated either (1) inefficient collection of LFG, or (2) surface emissions exceeding SCAQMD Rule 1150.1 requirements.
 Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors.
-LFG2 Phase 2 installation of new and replacement vertical gas extraction wells: 15 new vertical gas wells December 2016 - January 2017 Complete Increased gas collection Estimated increase in LFG flow = 600 SCFM @ 50% CH4 (assumes 40 SCRM/well @50% CH4) Phase 2 new vertical gas wells installed in recently completed fill areas will ensure gas system coverage in these areas.
-Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors.
-LFG3 Installation of Horizontal Collectors in Cells CC-3A and CC-3B: 11,000 LF of horizontal collectors 2016 Complete Increased gas collection Approximate increase in gas flow = 255 SCFM @ 50% CH4 (total for both CC-3A and CC-3B horizontal collectors) Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors.
-LFG4 Installation of Dewatering Pumps Installation of 76 new pumps in wells affected by liquids as identified by October 2016 well sounding December 2016 - January 2017 Complete Decrease in volume of liquid in individual gas collection wells: Removal of liquids from vertical gas wells will increase volume of gas that can be collected from these wells by removing impediment for gas to flow freely through screened interval.
-Estimated volume of liquid extracted form a typical gas well per week = 0-30,000 gallons per week.
-Rehabilitation of gas wells by removal of liquids will increase gas collection and decrease potential for surface emissions by restoring efficient gas collection capability to individual wells.
-Complete and an attendance of the second of the secon Increase in gas collection: Gas collection capability in individual wells will increase due to liquid removal that could uncover pipe perforations allowing for un-impeded gas flow.
+0 SCRM/well Phase 2 new vertical gas wells installed in recently completed fill areas will ensure gas system coverage in these areas.
+Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors. both CC-3A Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors. er week = 0- possible that so possible extract Rehabilitation of gas wells by removal of liquids will increase gas collection and decrease potential for surface emissions by restoring efficient gas collection capability to individual wells.
 Improvements to the gas collection system infrastructure are designed to increase the overall collection capability and capacity of the system thereby reducing surface emissions and the potential for off-site odors.